wp-plugins/spam-hammer/readme.txt

 > <b>Try It Risk-Free</b>

-The testimonials are there because this is a professional service.
-I'm extending a week of Free, completely unlocked usage and support of the plugin to professionals and businesses.
+I'm extending a week of Free, completely unlocked usage and support of the plugin to professionals and business owners running their sites on WordPress.
 There is zero risk for you.

 = Compatibility =